ubc-library-rc/rdm/content/10-4_AI-Assisted-Data-De-identification.md

 -	Step 4: For data that may be linked to external sources and result in re-identification, we used anonymization by removing this data for the variables affected.
 -	After following these steps, we received a de-identified dataset and created a separate data key file that is safely stored with the research records.

 We are now going to replicate our second workshop on manual de-identification methods using Co-Pilot, to see its capabilities in assisting with the de-identification process.
+Microsoft Copilot is an AI-powered assistant embedded directly across the Microsoft ecosystem, including Windows and Office 365.

 Here is the same dummy dataset (INSERT DUMMY DATASET) for you to download and use for this workshop.
+{: .note}

 ## Using the MS Co-Pilot embedded assistant to help with data de-identification
 1. Navigate to MS Excel on your web browser to access Co-Pilot as an embedded assistant, not the desktop application because Co-Pilot is not available there.
 You may need to log in with your UBC CWL.